 Fishing (and Sight-Seeing)

 My husband and son can spend dawn until dusk fishing.
 Unfortunately for them, my daughter and I can not.
-So when out on the water all together we find a happy medium…80% sightseeing, 20% fishing. 😉
+So when out on the water together we find a happy medium…80% sightseeing, 20% fishing. 😉

 Thankfully, this area is FULL of amazing scenery and wildlife, so there is always something to look at.
 Even while fishing.